When, Why, and How Much

 Prices

-Things I Don't Do
+What I Don't Do

 My preferred genres are: Literary, Romance, Fantasy, and Mystery.
 While I have the most interest and experience in these genres, I am happy to work in almost any genre, but I won’t edit Erotica, books with sexual abuse triggers, or academic work.